josecarlosgt/Web-Design-and-Development/README.md

-# Tutorial #11: Callback Functions
+# Tutorial #11: Callback functions
 The following list contains links to examples and exercises in JavaScript.
 Each link also provides a reference to suggested solutions.

 - [High-order functions: implementing the map function](https://jsfiddle.net/joseortiz/7p9h8k20/)